How can we reinvent the way we measure economic prosperity?

 “Moneyball” was a revolutionary idea in baseball, based on the idea that the metrics the sport used to measure the value of players were not the best predictors of performance, and that teams could exploit this oversight by choosing players based on more important factors.
 That didn’t mean that older measurements, like batting average, were entirely useless, but they needed to be supplemented with new ones.

 That analogy could apply to how we measure economic prosperity in America, suggested David Leonhardt, senior writer at The New York Times, at this year’s Aspen Ideas Festival.
-Experts agree that the way we measure of economic success are similarly old-fashioned, not catering to today’s different work trends; they and exclude important non-financial contributions to the economy, and favor financial prosperity over human wellbeing.
+Experts agree that the metrics we use to measure of economic success are similarly old-fashioned, failing to account for today’s different work trends; they and exclude important non-financial contributions to the economy, and favor financial prosperity over human wellbeing.

 If you studied just the country’s high GDP, relatively good stock market, and low unemployment measures, and you’d think things look rosy in America.
 The indicators often cited from the U.S. Bureau of Labor Statistics, such as working conditions, price changes, and productivity, were established in the 1930s and based on concepts developed in the 1870s, says Gene Ludwig, chair of the Ludwig Institute for Shared Economic Prosperity, and former comptroller of the currency for President Bill Clinton.
 In reality, wages have actually declined, he says, partly because wage data is now inaccurate, in that it doesn’t account for today’s work trends like gig jobs and part-time work.